zom-lang/rfcs/text/0004-operators.md

 *No unresolved questions for now.*

-> ## Note
+> ### Note
-> If an operator is added, you can open a pull request to add it to this RFC.
+> If an operator is added, you can add a note to this RFC that a new operator was been created, after the `#operator-table` section.